-About the Local Democracy Reporting service
+About Local Democracy Reporting

-This includes but isn’t limited to local councils (including district and regional councils), council committees, community boards, council-owned commercial enterprises, district health boards, local trusts, port and airport authorities, and Māori incorporations and trusts.
+The LDRs focus exclusively on stories about publicly appointed or elected officials or bodies.
+This includes but isn’t limited to local councils, council committees, community boards, council-owned commercial enterprises, district health boards, local trusts, and port and airport authorities.

 The brief is to report on the decision-making process: what decisions are made in the public’s name and how are they arrived at; what evidence is presented to the councils, etc.

-Who runs the service?
+Who runs the LDR programme?